 Enable Process Oriented BI from SAP BW/NONSAP DLAP data sources

-To create Hybrid In-Memory database using Advance process
+To create a Hybrid In-Memory database using the Advance process

 We have, Source systems such as SAP ERP, NON-SAP ERP, BW & And Non SAP OLAP

 We can retrieve data from data providers to SAP HANA by performing replication

 There are 3 types of replications to retrieve data from data providers.

 Using SAP Landscape Transformation (LT) Replication Server is based on capturing database changes at a high level of abstraction in the source ERP system.
 This method of replication benefits from being database – independent, and can also parallelize database changes on multiple tables or by segmenting large table changes.

 Extraction – Transformation – Load (ETL) Based Data Replication Uses SAP Business Objects Data Services to specify and load the relevant business data in defined periods of time from an ERP system into the Sap HANA database.
 You can reuse the ERP application logic by reading extractors or utilizing SAP function modules in addition, the ETL based method offers options for the integration of third-party data providers.

 Transaction Log-based Data Replication Using Sybase Replication is based on capturing table changes from low-level database on files.
 This method is database dependent.